Bad Tölz-Wolfratshausen – Miesbach

 Bad Tölz-Wolfratshausen – Miesbach is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 223.
+Under the current constituency numbering system, it is designated as constituency 222.
 It is located in southern Bavaria, comprising the districts of Bad Tölz-Wolfratshausen and Miesbach.

 Bad Tölz-Wolfratshausen – Miesbach was created for the 2017 federal election.
 Since 2017, it has been represented by Alexander Radwan of the Christian Social Union (CSU).

 Geography

 Bad Tölz-Wolfratshausen – Miesbach is located in southern Bavaria.
 As of the 2021 federal election, it comprises the districts of Bad Tölz-Wolfratshausen and Miesbach.

 History

 Bad Tölz-Wolfratshausen – Miesbach was created in 2017 and contained parts of the reconfigured constituency of Starnberg.

-Its constituency number and borders have not changed since its creation.
+In the 2017 and 2021 elections, it was number 223.
+From the 2025 election, it has been number 222.
+Its borders have not changed since its creation.

 Members

-Alexander Radwan of the Christian Social Union (CSU) was elected in 2017.
+Alexander Radwan of the Christian Social Union (CSU) was elected in 2017, and re-elected in 2021 and 2025.